HerberHoover/recipe-app--tsoha/README.md

 2. Replace the placeholders with your actual database connection details and secret key.

-- on my mac for example the database address is:
+- on mac for example my database address is:
 ```bash
 SQLALCHEMY_DATABASE_URI=postgresql://localhost:port/MY_DATABASE_NAME
 ```